firestoned/firestone/README.md

 Let's quickly dissect this command:

-- we are telling firestone to generate an `openapi` spec, given the ``title``, ``description`` and the two given resource files.
+- We are telling firestone to generate an `openapi` spec, given the `title`, `description`, and the two given resource files.
-- By default, this will output the specification file to stdout, alternatively you can provide the `-O` option to output to a specific file.
+- By default, this will output the specification file to `stdout`, alternatively you can provide the `-O` option to output to a specific file.

-You can also, add the command line `--ui-server` tot he end, which will launch a small webserver and run the Swagger UI to view this specification file.
+You can also add the command line `--ui-server` to the end, which will launch a small webserver and run the Swagger UI to view this specification file.

 ```